GVSU-CloudApplicationsDevelopment/CloudAppsDev/_posts/2020-12-27-class-structure.md

 * Qwiklabs

 [Qwiklabs](https://www.qwiklabs.com/) are "paid-for" labs that will supplement what we're working on.
 You will receive a bunch of credits to apply to the labs.
 As much as I'd have liked to have written these myself, they seem to be very slick and to-the-point, and are excellent guides for the topics at hand.
 You can also earn badges for them that you can show off in your profile, if that is important to you.
 Note that, while not "official," Qwiklabs can be used to help prepare for various certification exams.
 Note that you are never to put your credit card in for **any** technology we use for this course ... if you are enrolled in it with me you will receive free credits via Google.

+* The Dates

+Don't mind the dates that you see on the blog posts.
+They were simply added to ensure the correct ordering of posts.
+If you want to really see when things were updated check the site's git logs.